What is eczema?

 Common causes of eczema

 Eczema is typically understood to be caused by an immune system imbalance or over-activeness in reaction to both internal and external factors, and increasingly thought to be related to gut health imbalances, such as leaky gut syndrome.
 These are why weather changes, increased allergens, or even certain inflammatory foods can trigger eczema outbreaks.

 Eczema in Traditional Chinese Medicine (TCM)

 In Traditional Chinese Medicine (TCM), eczema is understood to be caused by deficiencies in the Spleen that may be coupled with pathogenic factors of wind, heat, and dampness.
-Each pathogenic factor has a relationship to a different set of organs in our bodies and the other factors, and also reacts differently based on other things happening to our bodies to result in eczema flare-ups.
+Each pathogenic factor has a relationship to a different set of organs in our bodies and the other factors.
+The various pathogenic factors also react differently based on other things happening to our bodies, resulting in eczema flare-ups.

 Control Your Eczema